MonoGame/MonoGame/Documentation/articles/getting_started/2_creating_a_new_project_vsm.md

 # Creating a Project with Visual Studio for Mac

 This guide will walk you through building a starter game with MonoGame using a Mac and Visual Studio for Mac.
+It is assumed that you properly installed Visual Studio 2022 for Mac and MonoGame.

-Start Visual Studio for Mac and select **New** on the right side.
+Start Visual Studio 2022 for Mac and select **New** on the right side.

 ![New Solution](~/images/getting_started/vsmac-mg-new-1.png)